-Multicast twice a month, each episode deals with a specific question, often taken from those writing or speaking most eloquently about our contemporary human condition.
+Multicast twice a month, each episode deals with a specific topic.
 There are digressions, rambling monologues that even occasionally return to the topic at hand, and honest explorations of meaning, relevance, and applicability.
 It’s eavesdropping at its best.

 The People Behind the Voices